Utah Deaf History and Culture

 Chairperson of the Miss Deaf Utah Pageant

-In 1979, while Dave Mortensen was assisting Adele Sigoda in establishing the MDUP, his Deaf daughter, Kristi, was secretly preparing to compete in the pageant.
-Her grandmother, Maxie Christiansen, assisted her with clothing, while her friend, Dora B. Laramie, assisted her with her talent and speaking skills.
-Her personal path of overcoming obstacles and earning support from her community gives a human touch to the pageant's history.
-Dave and Shanna, her parents, had no idea that Kristi had entered the MDUP.
-Fortunately, Adele found a replacement judge.
-In 1979, Kristi emerged victorious in the inaugural Miss Deaf Utah pageant, earning the title of Miss Deaf Utah (Kristi Lee Mortensen, personal communication, March 28, 2009).
-The contest continued every two years until 2012.
+In 1979, Dave Mortensen helped Adele Sigoda establish the Miss Deaf Utah Pageant (MDUP) while his Deaf daughter, Kristi, secretly prepared to compete in the event.
+Her grandmother, Maxie Christiansen, helped shape Kristi's clothing style, and her friend, Dora B. Laramie, played a crucial role in developing her talent and public speaking skills.
+This collective effort, along with the support from their community, added a personal touch to the pageant's history.
+Kristi's parents, Dave and Shanna, were unaware of her participation in the MDUP.
+Fortunately, Adele was able to find a replacement judge for the event.
+In 1979, Kristi won the inaugural Miss Deaf Utah pageant, earning the title of Miss Deaf Utah (Kristi Lee Mortensen, personal communication, March 28, 2009).
+The contest continued to be held every two years until 2012 when it was restructured to adapt to changing times while maintaining its core mission of celebrating the talents and achievements of Deaf individuals.
+Kristi's victory and the support she received continue to inspire participants, fostering a sense of community and empowerment within the Utah Deaf community.

 Kristi Lee Mortensen,